Karamuft/qCS/README.md

 THE AUTHORS AND THE UNIVERSITY OF SOUTHERN CALIFORNIA SPECIFICALLY DISCLAIM ANY WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 THE SOFTWARE PROVIDED HEREUNDER IS ON AN "AS IS" BASIS, AND THE AUTHORS HAVE NO OBLIGATION TO PROVIDE MAINTENANCE, SUPPORT, UPDATES, ENHANCEMENTS, OR MODIFICATIONS.

-The development of this tool was supported by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA) SuperTools program, via the U.S. Army Research Office grant W911NF-17-1-0120. (https://coldflux.usc.edu/)
+The development of this tool was supported by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA) SuperTools program, via the U.S. Army Research Office grant W911NF-17-1-0120.
+[ColdFlux website](https://coldflux.usc.edu/)

 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the ODNI, IARPA, or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute copies for Governmental purposes notwithstanding any copyright notation herein.